pySTEPS/pysteps/CONTRIBUTING.rst

 The latter is recommended since it indicates if the commit contained any formatting errors (that are automatically corrected).
-To ensure that the same configuration is used in every development environment, black's configuration is stored in the `proproject.toml` file.
+To ensure that the same configuration is used in every development environment, black's configuration is stored in the `pyproject.toml` file.
 This configuration is automatically load when black is run from any directory in the pysteps project.